Holy Cross Church, Frankfurt-Bornheim: Post-war period

 The boiler room underneath the steeple was used until 1.
 July 1946 as church.
-During the reconstruction period, starting on 26 September 1948, the parish hall beneath the church was used as a lower church, which at that time was still connected to what would later become the crypt, where the altar area was located.
+During the reconstruction period, starting on 26 September 1948, in which the external appearance of the church was preserved, the parish hall beneath the church was used as a lower church, which at that time was still connected to what would later become the crypt, where the altar area was located.
 In 1950 Holy Cross became its own parish with its own church executive committee.

-1951 the order for the re-establishment of the church could be given.
+In 1951, the contract for the restoration of the church was awarded under the leadership of architect Harald Greiner.
 By 1952, the interior of the church had been restored to its original condition and freshly renovated, and the large open staircase on the west side of the tower had been rebuilt.
 The church windows were glazed new by the glass painter Lorenz Matheis with stained glass window in white and golden yellow colours.
 The walls and the ceiling were painted in a single light colour.
 1957 the kindergarten in the west of the church was built.
 In 1965 a stage for events was built in the parish hall under the church ship during a renovation.